Census Dots

 Native American/Other

-Of the 215 places in Connecticut, Wilton Center is the 140th most populous.
+Wilton Center is ranked the 130th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Wilton Center was ranked the 140th most populous place in the 2020 Census.

 Wilton Center's White Population